jagga44-cloud/fetcherr/README.md

 # Fetcherr

-Fetcherr gives Infuse a Stremio-like streaming experience using your Trakt library and Real-Debrid, without needing a traditional media server or local mount.
+Fetcherr gives Vidhub a Stremio-like streaming experience using your Trakt library and Real-Debrid, without needing a traditional media server or local mount.

-It acts as a lightweight bridge between Trakt, Real-Debrid, provider addons, and Infuse.
-Fetcherr builds an Infuse-ready library from your Trakt watchlists and selected lists, watches for new episodes and movies as they become available, and exposes them through a Jellyfin-compatible interface.
+It acts as a lightweight bridge between Trakt, Real-Debrid, provider addons, and Vidhub.
+Fetcherr builds an Vidhub-ready library from your Trakt watchlists and selected lists, watches for new episodes and movies as they become available, and exposes them through a Jellyfin-compatible interface.

-The goal is simple: open Infuse, browse your library, and press play.
+The goal is simple: open Vidhub, browse your library, and press play.
 Fetcherr handles stream discovery, prefers cached Real-Debrid results, and automatically picks the best match instead of making you choose from a stream list every time.

 ## What It Does

 - Syncs movies and shows from Trakt watchlists and selected Trakt lists
-- Exposes a Jellyfin-style library for Infuse
+- Exposes a Jellyfin-style library for Vidhub
 - Resolves playback through direct providers such as Torrentio and Debridio
 - Verifies ambiguous audio with `ffprobe` when needed

 ## How It Differs

-- Unlike Stremio and Stremio-style addons, Fetcherr is built around Infuse as the primary client.
+- Unlike Stremio and Stremio-style addons, Fetcherr is built around Vidhub as the primary client.
-- Unlike WebDAV, `rclone`, or mounted-library workflows, it does not rely on local mounts or Infuse scraping metadata on its own.
+- Unlike WebDAV, `rclone`, or mounted-library workflows, it does not rely on local mounts or Vidhub scraping metadata on its own.
 - Unlike traditional media servers, it does not require you to maintain a local media collection.
 - To keep your Real-Debrid library cleaner, Fetcherr resolves cached links for playback and removes the associated torrent hash afterward.